bryandotnewton/rover-hq/README.md

 ## Tests

 * The test suite is written with Minitest and can be run with `rake test` or `rails test`

+## Input files

+* There are 4 test input files in the /public directory:
+  * default-command-sheet.txt - command sheet specified in the project documentation
+  * collision-command-sheet.txt - command sheet which causes a rover collision
+  * out-of-bounds-command-sheet.txt - command sheet which causes a rover to fall off the plateau
+  * too-many-rovers-command-sheet.txt - command sheet which specifies more rovers than we have available